Machine Learning for Embedded Systems

 - Train with PyTorch on a workstation with GPU acceleration

-- Export weights to a text file, converting to fixed-point Q-format
+- Export weights to a text file, converting to fixed-point Q-format – or to int8 with per-tensor / per-channel

 Activation Function Lookup Tables